 Instead, the United States should actively seek to encourage the type of change in its own economy that it once sought to make other countries undertake through trade deals.

-Washington should agree to international standards defined by limited but strong and well-enforced rules, ones that focus on observable behaviors of companies and governments, not on numerical targets (like trade deficits) or institutional aspirations (like reforming the WTO).
+Washington should agree to international standards defined by limited but strong and well-enforced rules, ones that focus on observable behaviors of companies and governments, not on numerical targets or institutional aspirations.
 Four areas of potential international agreement are particularly ripe for the United States to pursue.

 The first is international corporate taxation.
-I applaud Treasury Secretary Yellen's leadership on this issue, and ask the members of this Committee to support the passage of changes to the U.S. tax code consistent with the international agreement negotiated.
 Corporations often evade taxes by shifting their profits to low-tax jurisdictions, a practice that erodes government capacity and the political legitimacy of market economies.
 The digital economy has made these distortions even greater, although large technology companies are far from the only firms to exploit the loopholes.
+On this front, progress may be imminent.
+Members of the Organization for Economic Cooperation and Development are currently in negotiations on ways to combat corporate tax evasion, and some European governments have threatened to levy taxes on digital goods and services produced by Big Tech.
 Collective international action should give the United States an opportunity not only to raise its tax policies up to the standards of other advanced economies but also to prevent its own companies from evading taxes.
-This will directly help the income disparity in the U.S. as well as just be more fair.

-Another international initiative which could address the well-being of American households involves carbon pricing.
+Another area to pursue involves carbon pricing.
 The United States needs a carbon tax, and the world needs it to have one, too.
 The U.S. economy should accelerate its pace of decarbonization.
 Although technological advances and private investment decisions are generating meaningful progress, a high and rising carbon price offers the best prospects for slowing climate change while there's still time.
-The Biden Administration's changes to energy generation and transport regulations, and subsidies for green investment also are helpful.
-But in not having a national carbon tax, the United States lags behind the EU member states and a few other countries.
+In not having a national carbon tax, the United States lags behind the EU member states and a few other countries.
 If it does not catch up, those countries would be justified in instituting a carbon border adjustment-a tax on imports to offset the underpricing of carbon inputs in places such as the United States.
-Meanwhile, American workers need a system whereby they will not be undercut by carbon dumping and dirty production abroad.
-This requires international cooperation including cross-border standards and investment.